COR1999/covid_case/readme.md

 1. create a file named env.py in root of your project. use this file to define you environment variables
 2. create a file name .gitignore add env.py to this file
 3. in your env file we need to import os.
-4. To asign your enviorment variables is easy its as simple as doing the following:
+4. To assign your environment variables is easy its as simple as doing the following:
 ```python
     import os
     os.environ["Variable Name Here"] = "Value of Variable Goes Here"